 If you are gifting to someone who is not into cooking, something for the bathroom might work better.
 How about a jar full of Epsom salts (a great source of magnesium), maybe scented with some of their favourite essential oil..??
 Epsom salts can be purchased economically in bulk from Blants and if there are any leftover, you can keep them to use yourself!!

-4. A Sustainable Gift to Encourage Plastic Free
+4. A Sustainable Gift to Encourage Reuse (not Single Use!!)

-Giving a sustainable gift that’s reusable and saves plastic is a great way to ‘help’ your friends to get with the programme and spread the message that single use plastic is out…reusable is in.
+Giving a sustainable gift that’s reusable is a great way to ‘help’ your friends to get with the programme and spread the message that single-use plastic is out…reusable is in.
 Reusable items don’t have to be dull and boring either…!!
-Check out these colourful Goodie Bags from the Green Collective and these pretty foldable bags from Pouch Products.
+Check out these colourful Goodie Bags from the Green Collective and these gorgeous bowl covers and sandwich savers from Rinse & Repeat.

-If you want to take it up a notch, The Natural Box have introduced some awesome Plastic Free Starter Kits – perfect if you’re not sure where to start…..!!!
-They include all the basics for around your home and some extras too.
+If you want to take it up a notch, etico have introduced an Eco Kitchen Gift Pack – perfect if you’re not sure where to start…..!!!

 If they’re a coffee hound and still do the whole takeaway cup thing on a regular basis then a reusable coffee cup should be right up their street.